Marli Salmon

-Marli Salmon (born 29 August 2009) is an English footballer who plays as a centre-back for Premier League club Arsenal.
+Marli Salmon (born 29 August 2009) is an English professional footballer who plays as a centre-back or a right-back for Premier League club Arsenal.

 Club career

-In July 2025, Marli was called up for Arsenal's first-team pre-season tour to Singapore and Hong Kong, becoming one of Arsenal's youngest players at the age of 15.
-Marli played six times in the Premier League 2 in the 2024–25 season, as well as twice in the UEFA Youth League.
-With his experience on the first-team tour in the bank, Marli has established himself in Arsenal's U-21 team despite being just 16 years old.
+In March 2026, Salmon was called up for Arsenal's first-team FA Cup fifth round against Mansfield making his first start for the club.
+This followed an earlier pre-season tour to Singapore and Hong Kong, in July 2025 becoming one of Arsenal's youngest players at the age of 15.
+He played six times in the Premier League 2 in the 2024–25 season, as well as twice in the UEFA Youth League.

+Salmon made his Arsenal first-team debut on 10 December 2025 as an 83rd minute substitute (replacing Ben White) in a 3–0 UEFA Champions League away win over Club Brugge.

 International career

 On 28 October 2025, Salmon made his England U17 debut during a 1–0 defeat to Scotland as part of a 2026 UEFA European Under-17 Championship qualification match in Airdrie.

 Just days later, Salmon was a late call up for England's squad at the 2025 FIFA U-17 World Cup.